IGS/FADU/README.md

                         Which GFF3/GTF attribute type (column 9) to obtain readcount statistics for.
 Default is 'ID'.
 Case- sensitive.
+  --count_by {read,fragment}, -c {read,fragment}
+                        How to count the reads when performing depth calculations.
+Default is 'read'.
+  --remove_singletons   Enable flag to remove singleton (unpaired) reads from
+                        the depth count statistics.
+Only applies if --stranded is 'no'.
   --num_cores NUM_CORES, -n NUM_CORES
                         Number of cores to spread processes to when processing BAM list.
   --debug DEBUG/INFO/WARNING/ERROR/CRITICAL, -d DEBUG/INFO/WARNING/ERROR/CRITICAL
                         Set the debug level
 ```

+## Notes about kept reads for depth and coverage calculations
+### Default
+By default, all reads that map to the reference are kept.
+Unmapped reads would not factor into depth calculations, and so they are removed in advance so they do not factor into calculating the average read length
+### With stranded or reverse-stranded reads
+If the reads are stranded or reverse-stranded, then singleton reads are thrown out, as well as any read pair where the read or its mate does not map to the reference.
+Depth will be calculated seperately per strand
+### With --remove\_singletons enabled
+If this option is enabled, and the reads are unstranded, the same rules apply for the "With stranded or reverse-stranded reads" section.
+However, depth will not be split per strand.